Big History: Comparison with conventional history

 Early humans were slump-shouldered, slope-browed, hairy brutes.
 They hunkered over campfires and ate scorched meat.
 Sometimes they carried spears.
 Once in a while they scratched pictures of antelopes on the walls of their caves.
 That's what I learned during elementary school, anyway.
 History didn't start with the first humans—they were cavemen!
 The Stone Age wasn't history; the Stone Age was a preamble to history, a dystopian era of stasis before the happy onset of civilization, and the arrival of nifty developments like chariot wheels, gunpowder, and Google.
 History started with agriculture, nation-states, and written documents.
 History began in Mesopotamia's Fertile Crescent, somewhere around 4000 BC.
 It began when we finally overcame our savage legacy, and culture surpassed biology.

 Big History, in contrast to conventional history, has more of an interdisciplinary basis.
 Advocates sometimes view conventional history as "microhistory" or "shallow history", and note that three-quarters of historians specialize in understanding the last 250 years while ignoring the "long march of human existence."
 However, one historian disputed that the discipline of history has overlooked the big view, and described the "grand narrative" of Big History as a "cliché that gets thrown around a lot."
 One account suggested that conventional history had the "sense of grinding the nuts into an ever finer powder."
 It emphasizes long-term trends and processes rather than history-making individuals or events.
 Historian Dipesh Chakrabarty of the University of Chicago suggested that Big History was less politicized than contemporary history because it enables people to "take a step back."
 It uses more kinds of evidence than the standard historical written records, such as fossils, tools, household items, pictures, structures, ecological changes and genetic variations.

 Criticism of Big History

 Critics of Big History, including sociologist Frank Furedi, have deemed the discipline an "anti-humanist turn of history."
 The Big History narrative has also been challenged for failing to engage with the methodology of the conventional history discipline.
 According to historian and educator Sam Wineburg of Stanford University, Big History eschews the interpretation of texts in favor of a purely scientific approach, thus becoming "less history and more of a kind of evolutionary biology or quantum physics."
-Others have pointed out that such criticisms of Big History removing the human element or not following a historical methodology seem to derive from observers who have not sufficiently looked into what Big History actually does, with most courses having one-third or half devoted to humanity, with the concept of increasing complexity giving humanity an important place, and with methods in the natural sciences being innately historical since they also attempt to gather evidence in order to craft a narrative.